 · During the past year, 1 in 5 people living in Australia was a target of racial discrimination (around 4.6 million people).
 This is an increase from 1 in 8 the previous year (Source).

-· 1 in 5 people living in Australia has been a target of verbal racial abuse (Source).
-Verbal abuse is the most common form of racism (Source).
+· 2 in 5 people living in Australia has been a target of verbal racial abuse (Source).
+Being treated less respectfully is the most common form of racism (Source).

 · Nearly half of all Australian residents from a culturally and linguistically diverse background have experienced racism at some time in their life (Source).